UNOPose: Unseen Object Pose Estimation with an Unposed RGB-D Reference Image: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation Details.}~~ Implemented with PyTorch~\cite{paszke2019pytorch}, we use the DINOv2~\cite{oquab2023dinov2,darcet2023vitneedreg} pre-trained ViT-base~\cite{dosovitskiy2020image} backbone to encode color information.
+\textbf{Implementation Details.}~~ Implemented with PyTorch~\cite{paszke2019pytorch}, we use the DINOv2~\cite{oquab2023dinov2,darcet2023vitneedreg} pre-trained ViT-base~\cite{dosovitskiy2020image} to encode color information.
 GeoTransformers~\cite{qin2023geotransformer} with attention \cite{attention} and sparse-to-dense linear attention \cite{lin2023sam6d} are respectively employed to extract coarse and fine geometric correspondences.
 The network is trained with standard MegaPose synthetic dataset~\cite{labbe2023megapose} for BOP unseen object pose estimation track~\cite{hodan2024bop}.
-It contains over 2 million images of around 50K objects selected from Google Scanned Objects~\cite{downs2022google} and ShapeNet~\cite{chang2015shapenet}.
-We set the training epochs to 3 with a batch size of 32 on 4 RTX 3090 GPUs.
+It contains $\sim$2M images of $\sim$50K objects from GSO~\cite{downs2022google} and ShapeNet~\cite{chang2015shapenet}.
+We train 3 epochs with a batch size of 32 on 4 RTX 3090 GPUs.
 The network is trained with Adam~\cite{KingmaB_adam_iclr15} and cosine annealing \cite{cosine_lr}, using a base learning rate of $10^{-4}$.
-Moreover, we leverage InfoNCE~\cite{oord2018representation} loss to constrain the learning of correlation matrix and weighted BCE loss for supervising overlap prediction.
+Moreover, we leverage InfoNCE~\cite{oord2018representation} loss for learning correlation matrix and weighted BCE loss for supervising overlap prediction.

 \nbf{Datasets and Benchmarks.}~~ We evaluate our method on BOP test split~\cite{hodan2020bop} of three different real-world datasets: LM-O~\cite{brachmann2014learning}, TUD-L~\cite{hodan2018bop}, and YCB-V~\cite{posecnn}. \emph{LM-O} consists of 200 images from one clutter scene, where eight objects with occlusion are provided for testing. \emph{TUD-L} comprises three moving objects with mild occlusion and diverse lighting conditions. \emph{YCB-V} is very challenging due to severe occlusions and sensor noise.
 It comprises 900 testing images from 12 scenes consisting of 21 objects.
 For each query object in the test split, we randomly select a reference object beyond the test set (in the training or evaluation set).
 Unless specified, we constrain the maximal rotation difference between reference and target to 50$^\circ$ to ensure the ground-truth correspondence set is not empty.
 Moreover, the occlusion ratio of reference objects is required to be less than 30\%.